-This free T3 ELISA kit has a minimum sensitivity level of 0.05 pg/ml and this was derived by determining the variability of the 0 pg/ml serum calibrator and using the 95% certainty statistic in order to calculate the minimum dose.
+Current free triiodothyronine ELISA kit has a minimum sensitivity level of 0.05 pg/ml and this was derived by determining the variability of the 0 pg/ml serum calibrator and using the 95% certainty statistic in order to calculate the minimum dose.

 - Scand.
 J. Clin.
 Lab Invest (1974) 34, 247.
 Pederson, K.O.

 - Immunoassay Handbook, Stockton Press, (1994) 339.
 Wild, D.

 - Metabolism (1981) 30, 717.
 Wenzel, K.W.

 - Clin Chem (1983) 29, 1324.
 Bhagat,C. et al.

 - Clin Chem (1982) 28, 1241.
 Lundberg, P.R. et al.